MatthewDLudwig/NimiqWrapper/README.md

   - Nimiq Module (@nimiq/core)
   - NimiqWrapper Module (optional, can instead manually import NimiqWrapper.js)
 - If using NimiqWrapper.js instead of the NimiqWrapper module.
-  - The only change to NimiqWrapper.js necessary for it to work with NodeJS is to set the `WRAPPING_NODE` variable to true.
+  - The only change to the NimiqWrapper.js used by the browser necessary for it to work with NodeJS is to set the `WRAPPING_NODE` variable to true.
+  - Alternatively you can use `NimiqWrapper.js` in the "releases/node" directory of this repo which already has `WRAPPING_NODE` set to true.
   - This is already done for the NimiqWrapper module, so no extra changes are necessary if using it.

 ## Basics